Skills

 Two artifacts to know about

 The built catalog index — generated, not hand-edited.
 Contains metadata for every provider: FQN, title, description, category, declared currencies, endpoint count, and the URL to the per-provider detail JSON.
-Published at gs://pay-skills/v1/index.json.
+Published at gs://pay-skills/v1/skills.json.
 Don't commit changes here; commit changes to providers/ and let CI rebuild.

 x402-solana-catalog.md